 Petite Soeur is surrounded by a reef and can only be accessed when the sea is particularly calm.

 Grande Soeur is a private island (also known as Big Sisters Private Island).
-It’s exclusively owned and managed by Le Château de Feuilles Hotel that is located on Praslin Island.
+It’s exclusively owned and managed by Le Château de Feuilles Hotel which is located on Praslin Island.
 They organize exclusive boat trips to Grande Soeur for their guests.
 In addition, the island allows a small number of day visitors and we could visit this exceptional place as part of our Seychelles sailing trip.
-If you want to be sure that you can visit here, simply book a stay at the Le Château de Feuilles Hotel for a few days!
+If you want to be sure that you can visit here, simply book a stay at the Château de Feuilles Hotel for a few days!

 It’s an exceptional place with an amazing pristine beach, tall palm trees, impressive granite boulders, and giant turtles roaming around.
 The interior of the small island looks like it could be a set from a Jurassic Park movie.
 It’s like taking a trip back to prehistoric times.